Getting Started with Composite Surveys

 In the mobile app

-Composite surveys are visible in the mobile app.
-Simply log in and select the composite survey from the Survey dropdown menu.
+Composite surveys are visible in the Propeller mobile app.
+Log in and select your composite from the survey dropdown menu.

 Composite_Mobile_App.png

-Click the Crew Icon on the left sidebar and click CREATE CREW LINK.
-Check out our article on how to share Crew links.
+Share composite surveys with teammates using a Crew link.
+Click the Crew icon in the left sidebar, then select CREATE CREW LINK.
+See our article on how to share Crew links for more details.

 14_Composite_Crew_Links.png

-To download a PDF Map of your site, click on the OUTPUTS tab and choose PDF Map from the MAPS category.
+To export a PDF Map of your site, click the OUTPUTS tab and select PDF Map from the Maps category.

 16_Composite_PDF_Map.png